"Puppies with a future - from dogs with a past!"

 This 4 months old male puppy out of AKC Ch.
 Fannie Mae O'BJ, shows what you should be looking for.
 The ideal Toy Fox Terrier head has equal proportions and parallel planes.
 That means in profile the muzzle is at the same angle as the flat topskull (the part from eyes to back head) with no hint of Chihuahua roundness.

-A Toy Fox Terrier puppy should have a deep, well developed "underjaw" (see his strong chin?) with large, deeply rooted "terrier teeth" and big open nostrils.
-Show or pet puppy, you want a dog that can breath and eat, a toy dog whose teeth don't fall out and whose legs don't break.
-These are terrier characteristics which I've worked hard to keep in my bloodline.
+A Toy Fox Terrier puppy should have a deep, well developed "underjaw" (see his strong chin?) with large, deeply rooted "terrier teeth".
+Show or pet puppy, you want a little dog that can see, hear, breathe and eat - a toy dog whose teeth don't fall out and whose legs don't break.
+These are terrier characteristics which I demand in my bloodline.